julian-er/ReactBurger/README.md

 During the construction of this project, I acquired basic and advanced knowledge of React.js, its life cycles, class and functional components, the use of the state and the reuse of all the components.

-To fully understand some of these library concepts and use another library to get or send data (Axios) create some additional projects that helped fix these concepts.
+To fully understand some of these library concepts, such as react router and use another library to get or send data (Axios) create some additional projects that helped fix these concepts.

 They can be seen on my GitHub profile.

 Also on the way, I integrated the realtime database of Firebase.